This article is part of “Everything You Need to Know to Start Baking Awesome Bread Using a Bread Maker.”

 - Or add 1 tsp. vegetable oil to the liquid in the bread pan before adding dry ingredients

-- Do NOT use vegetable spray as sticking can worsen
+- Do NOT use a vegetable spray as sticking can worsen.

-- Or, let bread sit in the bread pan for 10 minutes before shaking out
+- Or, let the bread sit in the bread pan for 10 minutes before shaking out.

-- Replacement bread pan may be ordered.
+- A replacement bread pan may be ordered.
 See Warranty section

 Ingredients not mixed

-- Did not start machine – After programming the control panel, press the “START/STOP” button to turn on
+- After programming the control panel, did not start the machine- press the “START/STOP” button to turn on.

-- Forgot to put knead blade in bread pan – Always make sure the knead blade is on the shaft in the bottom of the bread pan before adding ingredients
+- Forgot to put knead blade in bread pan – Always make sure the kneading blade is on the shaft in the bottom of the bread pan before adding ingredients.

 - Ingredients spilled inside the machine – Be careful not to spill ingredients when adding to the bread pan as they will burn on the heating unit and cause smoke